dBildungsplattform/dbildungs-iam-server/README.md

 docker compose --profile backend --profile frontend up
 ```

 To bootstrap a minimal setup with front- and backend use `docker-bootstrap.sh`.
+Depending on your setup you may need to set the correct permissions for the script with i.e. `chmod +x docker-bootstrap.sh`.
 It will start required services and init and seed the database. **Please note** that this will clear the database.

 If you need to initialize the database without seeding it, use `docker compose up db-init` do so.
 You can also use another profile, if you want to initialize the db while starting the server `docker compose --profile backend --profile db-init up`